Krokodyl/koi-wa-balance/README.md

 ![](screenshots/girls/portraits/12.png) | ![](screenshots/girls/sprites/12.png) | Kaoru | ![](screenshots/dates/12.png) <br/>Stadium
 ? | ? | Bella | ![](screenshots/dates/13.png) <br/>Arena

-Bella is a special girl that sometimes appears in place of another one when you pick her up.<br/>
+Bella is a special girl that sometimes appears in place of another one when you pick her up.<br/>A date with her doesn't grant any heart.<br/>

 If you stay idle for 20 seconds on the title screen, you can watch a slideshow with information about each girl.<br/>
 ![](screenshots/girls/slideshow.gif)